superdurable/iwf/docs/Persistence.md

 **It is important to not abuse iWF persistence for things like any large dataset, permanent storage, or for tracking/analytics purpose.**

 ## Persistence best practices and size limits
+DO NOT abuse iWF persistence for things like any large dataset.
+You should store reference(key, Id) to external storage(database,S3) instead.

 Best practices for ease of mind is to make sure never store large blob of data into data attributes, channel messages, or state inputs:
 * Total data attributes stored in a workflow execution is not greater than 500KB
 * For each state execution, the total state input + data/search attributes loaded + commandResults shouldn't be greater than 2MB